The extended special

 of light, by definition, is always equal to с.

-the light is propagating at the speed с1
+is propagating at the speed с1

 against the axis OX and at the speed с2